aksakalli/uduvudu-demo/README.md

 # uduvudu-demo

 [Uduvudu](https://github.com/uduvudu/uduvudu) is a graph-aware and adaptive UI Engine for Linked Data.
 This is a demo project to get into Uduvudu.
-It renders stuff information of [EIS Team](http://eis.iai.uni-bonn.de/Team.html).
+It renders information of [EIS Team](http://eis.iai.uni-bonn.de/Team.html) members.
 It also demonstrates `linkMatcher`.
 People has projects as another resource property.
 Link matcher is used in order to resolve another resource as matcher object.

 [Demo](http://aksakalli.github.io/uduvudu-demo/)